 implementation location

-link to help article
+link to the help article

 screenshot of the recommendation

-Sample message to the technical person:
+Sample message to a technical person:

 The most common mistakes are: